Oh Henry! Pats' productive tight end finding the end zone

 “We ran the screen pass to Jonnu (Smith) and he’s (Henry) running the ‘over route’ and took some coverage over there with him,” Belichick added.
 “That’s the kind of thing that Hunter does.
 He attracts some attention, made a great catch on the touchdown pass.

-Henry, who will face his former Los Angeles Charger teammates Sunday. has caught a pass in all seven games for the Patriots this season, having 24 overall for 264 yards.
+Henry, who will face his former Charger teammates Sunday, has caught a pass in all seven games for the Patriots this season, collecting 24 overall for 264 yards.
 He has a season-best six grabs for a season-best 75 yards against Houston.

 “I think we’re coming together as an offense,” Henry said.
 “That’s something that’s big.
 Obviously scoring 54 points, you can tell we’re kind of coming together as an offense as a whole, being very complementary.